MattZackey/Atari-Reinforcement-Learning/README.md

 So it's possible to achieve the same performance as DeepMind in Atari!
 If you want, you can also try:

   1. git clone `https://github.com/MattZackey/Atari-Reinforcement-Learning.git`
-  2. cd into `path_to_project`
+  2. Open Anaconda/Miniconda and navigate to `path_to_project`
-  3. Create a Conda environment `conda create --name atari-rl python=3.10` and active environment `conda activate atari-rl`
+  4. Create a Conda environment `conda create --name atari-rl python=3.10` and active environment `conda activate atari-rl`
-  4. Install required dependencies `pip install requirements.txt`
+  5. Install required dependencies `pip install requirements.txt`
-  5. Run the training script `python train.py`
+  6. Run the training script `python train.py`

 ## Future Work